 - Personal conflict – Disputes can disrupt business management and operations

 - Profit sharing – Profits from a general partnership must be shared between all parties.

-- Limited liability of limited partners – Limited partners are not personally liable for business debts or liabilities, or for the actions of other partners.
+- Limited liability of limited partners – Limited partners are not personally liable for business debts or liabilities, or for the actions of other partners

-- Flexibility of limited partners – Limited partners can be replaced without dissolving the partnership.
+- Flexibility of limited partners – Limited partners can be replaced without dissolving the partnership

 - Personal liability for general partners – General partners are personally liable for business debts or liabilities, and for the actions of other partners

 - Limitations for limited partners – Limited partners are required to be passive investors.
-They cannot dissolve a partnership and the introduction of a new partner does not require the consent of the existing limited partners.
+They cannot be involved in the decision making process, dissolve a partnership or consent to the introduction of new partners